apache/nifi-minifi-cpp/PARAMETER_PROVIDERS.md

 ### Generated Parameter Contexts

-This provider generates a single Parameter Context with the name specified in the `Parameter Group Name` property.
+This provider generates a single Parameter Context with the name specified in the `Parameter Group Name` property, if it doesn't exist yet.
 The parameters generated match the name of the environment variables that are included.